kidsneuro-lab/leafcutter2/README.md

 python scripts/leafcutter_make_clusters.py \
     -j junction_files.txt \
     -r output_dir \
-    -o leafcutter2
 ```
-This will generate a file named `output_dir/leafcutter2_refined_noisy` that can be later used as an input for LeafCutter2.
+This will generate a file named `output_dir/clustering/leafcutter2_clusters` that can be later used as an input for LeafCutter2.
 This will skip the clustering step:

 ```
-python scripts/leafcutter2.py \
+python ../scripts/leafcutter2.py \
     -j junction_files.txt \
     -r output_dir \
-    -o leafcutter2 \
-    -A gtf_file.gtf \
+    -A annotation/chr10.gtf.gz \
-    -G genome.fa \
+    -G annotation/chr10.fa.gz
-    -c output_dir/leafcutter2_refined_noisy
+    -c output_dir/clustering/leafcutter2_clusters
 ```

 **Note:** The junction-filtering options (--MINCLUREADS, --MINREADS, --MINCLURATIO) will be ignored by `leafcutter2.py` if a pre-defined set of intron clusters is provided.